ISO 14001 guides ORISE's recycling and environmental management programs

 Since earning the distinction in 2005, ORISE has operated its environmental management program under the framework of ISO 14001—the world’s most recognized structure for an environmental management system.
 Maintaining such a strong sense of operational and community responsibility—from training to documentation to day-to-day activities—has enabled ORISE to operate in any of the numerous countries that recognize the ISO 14001 standard.

 Recycling plays a significant part in environmental management, and ORISE operates under a large-scale program for both recycling used consumables and buying products made from recycled materials.
 Additionally, ORISE works to minimize waste sent to landfills.
-These efforts have been so successful that the net weight of ORISE’s recyclables—more than 85 tons annually—exceeds the weight of its landfill waste.
+These efforts have been so successful that the net weight of ORISE’s recyclables—more than 125,000 pounds annually—exceeds the weight of its landfill waste.

 Certain ORISE programs also involve the handling of hazardous materials, and ORISE takes careful steps to ensure their safe and proper disposal.